galanteh/SQL-Stream-Builder-Exercise/README.md

 # Troubleshooting
 1. If you see that SSB is giving time out on your queries, try restarting the service.
 Remember that we are working in one node all the stuff of a cluster which could be very demanding.

+<a name="Conclusion"></a>
+# Conclusion
+We have now taken data from one topic, calculated aggregated results and written these to another topic.
+IIn order to validate that this was successful we have selected the result with an independent select query.
+Finally, we created Materialized Views for one of our jobs and queried those views through their REST endpoints.